NikolaiRadke/Noko/README.md

+*26.02.2016 - Working in Swizerland for the next 8 days.
+NOKO must wait.*

 # ![NOKO](http://www.nikolairadke.de/NOKO/noko_klein.png) NOKO

 The **NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.